inteshar/funtype-typing-practice/README.md

-# Number Typing Practice Tool
+# FunType - Typing Practice Tool

 ## Description

-This is a **typing practice web app** built using **React.js** and styled with **Tailwind CSS**.
-The tool helps users improve their typing speed and accuracy by typing randomly generated numbers within a set time limit.
-Players must type the displayed number before it changes, and the app tracks:
+**FunType** is a **typing practice web app** built using **React.js** and styled with **Tailwind CSS**.
+This tool helps users enhance their typing speed and accuracy by practicing typing randomly generated **numbers** and **words** within a set time limit.
+Users must type the displayed item before it changes, and the app tracks:

 - **Score** (Correct / Wrong Entries)
 - **Streak** (Consecutive Correct Inputs)
 - **Accuracy**
 - **Mistakes**

-Users can also adjust the time limit for each number to make the practice more challenging.
+Users can also adjust the time limit for each number or word to increase the challenge and improve their typing skills.

 ---

 ## Features

-- **Track Correct and Wrong Entries**
+- **Track Correct and Incorrect Entries** for both number and word modes
-- **Calculate Accuracy** based on correct/incorrect inputs
+- **Calculate Accuracy** based on the number of correct and incorrect inputs
-- **Display Streak** of consecutive correct entries
+- **Display Streak** of consecutive correct entries to encourage performance
-- **Adjustable Time Limit** for each number
+- **Adjustable Time Limit** for number and word typing modes (options include 0.5s, 1s, 1.5s, 2s, or 3s)
-- **Clear Feedback** (Correct/Incorrect) after each input
+- **Clear Feedback** (Correct/Incorrect) displayed after each entry
-- **Responsive UI** that works well on all screen sizes
+- **Responsive UI** that works well on all screen sizes (mobile, tablet, desktop)
-- **Easy-to-Use Interface** for effortless practice
+- **Easy-to-Use Interface** designed for effortless typing practice
+- **Two Modes**: Number Typing and Word Typing to practice different typing challenges

 ---